 Once that small piece is swallowed, only then can you bite off the next piece.

 Like elephants, if you bite off more than can be chewed, you choke.

 Effective behaviour management does not requite that you like all the kids in your class.

 Good grief!
 I couldn't stand some of the little toads I had in my class/school.

 I used to thank the heavens that I was not their father.
 However, you do have to show them respect - even if it is between gritted teeth.

 Marc, by all means use your strength.
 If your background is art and music, use these as the basis of your lessons.
 However, you need to build on this to integrate reading, writing and maths.

 I hope this of some help and enables you to build your behaviour management repertoire.

-Check out this behaviour management teaching resource.
+Check out all my behaviour management teaching resource.

 The Classoom Antiseptic Bounce – How to Use it Effectively